turinglife/MLPI/slides/lec0_overview.md

 # About this Course #

-- This is a *graduate level* introduction to *statistical learning*.
+- This is a *graduate level* introduction to *advanced statistical learning*.
-- The course is *not* to teach you:
-	- Support Vector Machine
-	- Linear Regression
-	- ...
-	- Deep Learning
-- Instead, you are going to learn *foundational tools* for developing *your own* models and algorithms.

----

-# Course Format #
+. . .

 - **No Exams!**
 - Topic driven